Are you looking to learn what problems blockchain solves? If you do, then you have come to the right place

 If you have to name the top three technologies out there that are changing the world around us, then one of those technologies would be blockchain.
 There is no doubt that blockchain is growing.
-Even the numbers do not lie as the global blockchain market size is poised to grow to $3 billion USB in 2020 to an astounding $39.7 billion by 2025.
+Even the numbers do not lie as the global blockchain market size is poised to grow from $3 billion USB in 2020 to an astounding $39.7 billion by 2025.

 The biggest beneficiaries are the enterprise section of our society as they can streamline their work processes to make them more efficient, reliable, and scalable.
 We already have Hyperledger which is an open-source ecosystem of blockchain technologies aimed to provide enterprise tools, libraries, and frameworks for seamless development and deployment.